-• Of those who borrowed money to resolve cash flow problems, the majority borrowed from a bank.
-Sixty-eight percent of small employers borrowed money from a bank compared to 19 percent who borrowed from another type of financial institution such as an investment firm.
+· Of those who borrowed money to resolve cash flow problems, the majority borrowed from a bank.
+Sixty-eight percent of small employers borrowed money from a bank compared to 19 percent who borrowed from another type of financial institution such as an investment firm or a credit union.

-• Forty-six percent of small employers describe their sales as spread fairly evenly throughout the year.
+· Forty-six percent of small employers describe their sales as spread fairly evenly throughout the year.
 Thirty-six percent of small employers experience sales that are lumpy over a 12 month period with scattered strong and slow periods.
-About 8 percent report their sales as concentrated in one calendar quarter of the year and another 9 percent have sales largely occurring within a period of six consecutive months.
+And about 8 percent report their sales as concentrated in one calendar quarter of the year and another 9 percent have sales largely occurring within a period of six consecutive months.